Union Chapel, Marietta, Georgia: The first trustees of Union Chapel

-The Chapel trustees were certainly pillars of the community, though little is known about James G. Hughes and John R. Ward.
+The Chapel trustees were certainly pillars of the community, though little is known about John R. Ward, James Griffin Hughes was a civil war veteran who fought for the Union, and was later appointed by future president Ulysees S. Grant to oversee the Marietta National cemetery.
 While no birth or death date is recorded for Hughes, a grave in the Roswell Methodist Cemetery roughly corresponding to the correct period bears the same name.
 His profession and relation to the other trustees remain unknown.
 John Ward, the son of Thomas Jefferson Ward and Mary Jane Sorrells, was born in 1831 and served as County Surveyor for many years before his death in 1900.
 He was married but had no children and was buried at Midway Presbyterian Church Cemetery.

 Robert Cessne Irwin (1843-1921) was the son of Judge David Irwin and Sarah Baldwin Royston.
 He served with the Cobb Mountaineers during the Civil War, rising to the rank of captain.
 In 1867, he married Mary Wills Lane of Washington, Georgia and they had six children together.
 Shortly after the War, Irwin was appointed Solicitor General of Cobb County, a position he held until 1891.
 For the last thirty years of his life, he served as clerk of the State Insurance Department.
 His funeral service was held at Union Chapel, before interment in the City Cemetery.

 Hugh O'Keefe Nesbitt Starnes (1856-1926) was born in Augusta, Georgia, to Ebenezer Nesbitt Starnes and Mary Ann White.
 He graduated from the University of Georgia in 1875 with a degree in agriculture.
 In 1880, he married Lucie Berrien McIntosh, a niece of Robert Taylor Nesbitt.
 After a brief stint as an attorney in Savannah, Starnes relocated to Marietta in 1882 and went to work in the business office of the Atlanta Constitution.
 He went on to serve as Assistant State School Commissioner and horticulturist at the State Experiment Station in Griffin.
 In 1898, he joined the faculty of the College of Agriculture at his alma mater.
 Hugh and Lucie Starnes had four children; both were buried in the Episcopal Cemetery in Marietta.